BZoennchen/supercollider-book/_sources/chapters/supercollider/live-coding/4-proxy-space.md

 ## Synchronization

 In our second routing example we synchronzed our envelopes and ``TChoose`` unit generator by a global clock realized by an ``Impulse`` unit generator.
-As you saw, this opens up jet anaother coding style.
+As you saw, this opens up jet another coding style.
-A more straightforward way is to use ``Pbinds`` synchronized by a [TempoClock](https://doc.sccode.org/Classes/TempoClock.html).
+A more straightforward way is to use ``Pbinds`` synchronized by a [TempoClock](https://doc.sccode.org/Classes/TempoClock.html) which I describe in section [Clocks](sec-clocks).